 In June of this year, CMS’ Center for Program Integrity released this document, covering the prior authorization process for specific DME and introducing plans for the “narrowly tailored” DMEPOS Prior Authorization Program, committing itself to learning from both patient and provider experience, and encouraging feedback as a part of the process.

-When you dig into the details, you’ll see that it covers which power wheelchairs require prior authorization (K0856 and K0861), explains why wheelchair accessories aren’t included, and outlines documentation requirements as well as impact on patients.
+When you dig into the details, you’ll see that it covers which power wheelchairs require prior authorization (K0856 and K0861), explains why wheelchair accessories aren’t included, and outlines documentation requirements as well as the impact on patients.

 The presentation additionally provides resources including: